hadi-alnehlawi/Securrency/README.md

 The applicaiton was designed in monolothic and our role to deploy it as microservice by a Helm chart.

 ## Build ##
 It is required to build the applicaiton first - named as `secuurency`.
-Therefore, the applicaiton was dockerized into a contianer and pushed to docker hub container registery:
+Therefore, the applicaiton was dockerized into a contianer and pushed to [DockerHub](https://hub.docker.com/) container registery:
-1. login to docker hub regitery.
+1. Login to docker hub regitery.
-2. run the shell to build docker image and push.
+2. Run the shell to build docker image and push.
+3. I used my public docker hub for an ease installation, please feel free to use any public contianer registery.
 ```
 $ cd Migration
+$ echo $docker_user_name=my_username
-$ echo $my_passowrd docker -U "my_username" --password-stdin
+$ echo $my_passowrd docker -U $docker_user_name --password-stdin
 $ sh run-ci.sh
 ```